 1. No Meat Athlete Cookbook

 We are a huge fan of No Meat Athlete.
-This blog earns new fans every day by showing how everyone can become healthier and fitter by eating whole plant foods.
+This book earns new fans every day by showing how everyone can become healthier and fitter by eating whole-plant foods.
 The founder of NMA, Matt Frazier, wrote this book together with food writer Stepfanie Romine showcasing 125 vegan recipes suited for Planthletes!
-Whether you’re a runner or bodybuilder, you can find your healthy high protein meals in this book.
+Whether you’re a runner or bodybuilder, you can find your healthy high-protein meals in this book.

 Starting out with the benefits of running on a plant-based diet (more energy, faster recovery, weight loss), he goes on to provide tips on how to make new habits stick and get all the nutrients you need.
 Frazier also provides meal plans and training plans for runners of all abilities, as well as guidance on improving performance and avoiding injuries.